brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 Above 6,700m on the Canaleta, things become surreal.
 You can feel fine while sitting still, then exhausted by a few steps uphill.
 Every movement becomes deliberate.
 Hydration, pacing and patience matter more than raw fitness.
 On smaller peaks Diamox (acetazolamide) is used to aid acclimatisation, but it's avoided on Aconcagua because it can mask symptoms.
 Here it's more important to listen to your body.

 Below are the relative oxygen levels on other peaks.
-On any higher mountain, 7,000m is usally the point where you begin using supplemetal oxygen (e.g. Camp 3 on Everest).
+On any higher mountain, 7,000m is the point where you begin using supplemetal oxygen (e.g. Camp 3 on Everest).

 <p align="center" width="100%">
     <img width="400" src="/images/kilimanjaro3.jpeg">